 The drumbeat was pretty loud as the government headed toward a shutdown – repeal the 2.3 percent tax on medical devices that was going to partially fund the Affordable Care Act.
 The medical device lobby called the tax an unfair burden that would hurt the industry and its ability to […]

 Last month, the U.S. Food and Drug Administration issued a Safety Communication to set some general guidelines for physicians and patients who have metal-on-metal (MoM) hip implants.
-Last month the agency also issued a proposed order that would require MoM hip manufacturers to submit premarket approval (PMA) applications before they […]
+Last month the agency also issued a proposed order that would require MoM hip manufacturers to submit premarket approval (PMA) applications before […]

 It is so interesting to delve into how a corporation thinks.
 Not in that they think like a person – even though the U.S. Supreme Court recently gave corporations First Amendment rights – but in that they groupthink.
 Take the case of transvaginal mesh.
 A trial is underway in Superior […]